Best Australia Backpackers Accommodation Guide

 There’s so much to see and experience in Australia, and we reckon* (which means “believe” in Australian slang) backpacking through this country is the ultimate way to do so.

 Australia is a paradise for young travellers, it is easy to get around (even though it’s massive) you will make new friends in no time, and there is just so much to do!

 No wonder it is possible to apply for a second working holiday visa, you need another year to see it all.

 Depending on your country of residence you can either get a 3/6/12 month tourist visa.
 But the most popular way to go around the country is on a working holiday.

-Whether you are just looking for an awesome place to spend the night or for a tailor made trip along the East-Coast.
-We have been backpacking around the country so we know what you want.
+Whether you are just looking for an excellent place to spend the night or for a tailor-made trip along the East-Coast, we have been backpacking around the country, so we know what you want.

 Learn to surf with the locals, go diving in the Great Barrier Reef, rent or even buy a campervan and travel around in your own pace.

 It doesn’t get any better than this!

 The Australian feeling is a bit hard to explain but oh so easy to experience.
 The culture is Western though the way is more laid back, they do not say “No worries Mate” for nothing.